Gixx/gaborivan.github.io/README.md

 ## 1. License

-The writings under the [_posts](_posts) folder and the image assets are protected by copyright, the rest is free for learning and using.
+The content of the `.html` files in the [src](src) folder and the image assets are protected by copyright, the rest is free for learning and using.